asilich123/Resume_Projects/TF HUB:FUN - ML Neural Style Transfer/README.md

 # TensorFlow Hub Neural Style Transfer

-**The Task:** Here I explored Tensorflow Hub capabilities by using a pretrained neural network module, Magenta Image Style Transfer, to transfer the art style used when creating certain pieces to other photographs.
+**The Task:** Explored TensorFlow Hub by using a pretrained neural network module, Magenta Image Style Transfer, to transfer the art style of art pieces to other photographs.

 **Highlighted Abilities:** TF Hub, Python, TensorFlow, NumPy, MatplotLib, Jupyter, and an understanding of Tensors, Arrays, and basic ML Computer Vision.